trubrics/trubrics-sdk/docs/data_context.md

     ```

 ## Data features metadata
-There are two extra attributes that hold metadata for the [FeedbackCollector](feedback.md):
+There are two extra attributes that hold metadata:

 - `features`: used for specifying the features of the model.
 This can be useful for when making data slices on a specific column that is not a model feature, for example.
 - `categorical_columns`: used for distinguishing between different input widgets in the what-if component